smar377/kubernetes/cka-with-practice-tests-udemy/14-mock-exams/01-mock-exam-lab/README.md

 ### 1. Deploy a Pod named `nginx-pod` using the `nginx:alpine` image

-*Once done, click on the Next Question button in the top right corner of this panel.
+*Once done, click on the **Next Question** button in the top right corner of this panel.
 You may navigate back and forth freely between all questions.
-Once done with all questions, click on End Exam.
+When done with all questions, click on **End Exam**.
 Your work will be validated at the end and score shown.
 Good Luck!*

 *Answer:*